New content added regularly! Check back often for the latest Thailand travel guides and tips!

 Once you are through immigration, make sure to sort out transport from the airport to your accommodation, pick up a local eSIM if you have not already, and consider arranging travel insurance if you have not done so before departure.
 Our practical info hub covers everything from ATMs and money to health and vaccinations.

-9. Quick Reference: Which Visa Do You Need?
+11. Quick Reference: Which Visa Do You Need?

 Situation Recommended Visa

-Holiday up to 60 days Visa-free entry
+Holiday up to 30 days Visa-free entry (currently 60 days, changing to 30)

 Digital nomad / remote work DTV (180 days)